Art

 Your World Is Our Stage

 The Theatre Program is housed in two beautifully renovated historic facilities, as well as in the Townsend Center for the Performing Arts.
-UWG is an accredited member of the National Association of Schools of Theatre.
-Our Theatre Program has a strong reputation for excellence in ensemble work and mentoring young theatre artists.
+UWG is an accredited member of the National Association of Schools of Theatre, and our faculty has a strong reputation for excellence in ensemble work and mentoring young theatre artists.
 Make UWG your destination for theatre.

 Land Your Dream JobLand Your Dream Job